 - Constant Communication and Availability

 - Treat You as a Family Member

 Seppi Esfandi is not your average criminal defense attorney.
-He’s also a Specialist in Criminal Law.
-What is a specialist?
-A specialist is one of only 70 hand-picked attorneys and is ranked among the top 5% of attorneys in the greater Los Angeles area.
+He’s also an Expert in Criminal Law.
+What is a expert?
+An expert is one of only 70 hand-picked attorneys and is ranked among the top 5% of attorneys in the greater Los Angeles area.
 Esfandi was born and raised in Los Angeles and graduated from the UCLA School of Law.

 We Handle All Criminal Cases